xhuang266/CorpBond-Market-Making/README.md

 # Automated Corporate Bond Market Making via Stochastic Optimal Control + Full-Stack Dashboard

 This project implements an **Event-Driven RFQ (Request for Quote) Quoting Engine** specifically designed for the US Corporate Bond market.
 The system leverages the **Guéant-Lehalle-Tapia (2013)** framework to provide liquidity while dynamically managing inventory risk in a fragmented, illiquid environment.
-The system is deployed as a **full-stack application** featuring a **Flask REST API** backend and a **React-based Trader Dashboard**, mimicking professional trading terminals like MarketAxess or Bloomberg ALLQ.
+The system is deployed as a **full-stack application** featuring a **Flask REST API** backend and a **React-based Trader Dashboard**.

 ---
 <p align="center">